Rule 4123-6-38.2 | Payment of nursing home and residential care/assisted living services.

 (C) Nursing home or residential care/assisted living facility care must be pre-authorized, except when a nursing home or residential care/assisted living facility is used immediately following an approved or emergency hospitalization.

-(1) The allowed per diem rate for a claimant shall be no greater than the bureau's fee schedule or the rate negotiated between the nursing home or residential care/assisted living facility and the bureau, MCO, QHP, or self-insuring employer.
+(1) The allowed per diem rate for an injured worker shall be no greater than the bureau's fee schedule or the rate negotiated between the nursing home or residential care/assisted living facility and the bureau, MCO, QHP, or self-insuring employer.